gardener/gardener/docs/proposals/20-ha-control-planes.md

       requiredDuringSchedulingIgnoredDuringExecution:
       - labelSelector:
           matchLabels:
+            gardener.cloud/shoot-namespace: <shoot-namespace>
             <labels>
         topologyKey: "topology.kubernetes.io/zone"
 ```

 A special challenge is to select the entire set of control plane pods belonging to a single control plane.
 Today, Gardener and extensions don't put a common label to the affected pods.
-As soon as this is not given, it's impossible to use a label selector for pod affinity.
+We propose to introduce a new label `gardener.cloud/shoot-namespace: <shoot-namespace>`.
+A mutating webhoook should apply this label to every pod in the control plane.
+This label and the pod affinity rule will ensure that all the pods in the control plane are pinned to a specific zone for HA shoot cluster having failure tolerance of `node`.

+**Alternate option considered**

  Since version 1.21 Kubernetes (1.21 - `alpha`, 1.22 - `beta`, 1.24 - `GA` [ref](https://github.com/kubernetes/enhancements/issues/2249)) has introduced the support for namespace selector which fulfills our requirement by selecting the shoot control plane namespace in the seed (e.g. `garden--project-foo--shoot-bar`).

-Hence, we see two options:
-- Only allow HA feature for seeds running Kubernetes >= 1.22.
-- Create a mutating webhook that applies a common label to every pod in the control plane.

-_Future Proposed Change_

-With the change above the pinning will happen almost randomly because the first control plane pod being scheduled decides which availability zone is picked.
-This can cause an imbalance of zone usage which we have to further observe and investigate.
-A mitigation for this would be to track the zone usage and influence the zone pinning actively by using [Node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity).
+Since this feature is only stablized from 1.24 onwards and gardener supports older kubernetes versions as well currently this option is not preferred.

 ### Single-Zone